UAlaska-IT/checksum_file/README.md

 ## Purpose

-This simple cookbook provides one resource that calculates a checksum, then writes it to a file.
+This cookbook provides a single resource that calculates the checksum of a source file, then writes that checksum and other file data to a target file.
-The resource will signal convergence only if the content of the file changes.
+The resource will signal convergence only if the content of the target file changes.

 The most common use of the checksum_file resource is to implement idempotence in a more robust fashion than looking at a single file.
 One caveat is that this resource takes longer than checking for the creation of a single file, so may be prohibitive for very large directories.
-However, the resource performs at most a tar and an md5sum on the target, and has been used for source trees of popular open-source projects without significant overhead compared to an entire Chef run.
+However, the resource typically performs a tar and an md5sum on a target directory, and has been used for source trees of popular open-source projects without significant overhead compared to that of an entire Chef run.
+This method is far faster than recursively checking content or even metadata of directory content.

 ## Requirements